The Top 3 Identities We Create From Our Trauma and How They Keep Us Trapped in the Past

 The term “lone wolf” refers to a wolf who leaves the pack - often because of aggressive actions from the pack’s dominant wolves including being picked on or physically challenged to the point that the wolf leaves the pack.
 Yes, wolf, way to leave a toxic situation!

 I have heard this term many times to refer to a fiercely independent person and I always roll my eyes.
-Because lone wolves are not a symbol for healthy independence.
+Because lone wolves are not a symbol of healthy independence.
 They do not go on to lead successful lives on their own in the wilderness.
 In fact, lone wolves usually do one of three things: They attempt to join another pack, they look for a mate, or they die because they cannot survive on their own.
 Notice that two of the three options involve finding support with another wolf - the only other alternative is death.
 There is no such thing as a truly (alive) lone wolf - hence why I roll my eyes when I hear this term.

 The lone wolf mentality develops in people who have lived in unhealthy, unloving, toxic packs.
 The people they were supposed to be able to depend on hurt and betrayed them.
 So they chose to leave the pack.
 Again, yay for leaving unhealthy situations!
 But instead of moving on to find a better pack or mate, the lone wolf-human develops a fear of the pack altogether.
 People with the lone wolf mentality aren’t fiercely independent.
 In fact, it’s the opposite, they are terrified.
 They have only ever witnessed a pack (family, relationships, friendships) as painful and unhealthy.
 Or they’ve witnessed overdependent pack-members so they believe that relationships come with the burden of taking care of people who give nothing in return.
-For this reason, these “lone wolves” push away connection, love and support entirely.
+For this reason, these “lone wolves” push away connection, love, and support entirely.
 If they do end up meeting someone who knows how to offer healthy love, they either run away because experiencing this type of love is foreign to them and they don’t trust it, or they enter into a relationship but never truly open up to their partner.
-“Lone wolves” constantly manifest overall life-struggle and dissatisfaction in relationships by either attracting unhealthy love or rejecting healthy love and support.
+“Lone wolves” constantly manifest overall life struggle and dissatisfaction in relationships by either attracting unhealthy love or rejecting healthy love and support.

 I Am a Victim